 The sensor technology described here provides an example of a broader trend that TTP is playing a leading part in.
 Traditionally, technology development companies like TTP develop bespoke solutions for clients needing particular technology, processes or products to enable their commercial ambitions, or to respond to regulatory or societal drivers.

-This approach reduces time to market and offers more flexibility in sharing risks and reward, while still allowing our clients to integrate the technology we develop into their businesses and to control the way the resulting products are brought to market and exploited.
+This approach reduces time to market and offers more flexibility in sharing risks and reward, whilst still allowing our clients to integrate the technology we develop into their businesses and to control the way the resulting products are brought to market and exploited.